Quarkus Roq Data

 }

-1 The parentArray attribute is set to true to indicate that the root element of the data file is an array.
+1 Use Type.ARRAY_FILE to indicate the root element is an array.

 @Inject